mongodb/terraform-provider-mongodbatlas/website/docs/r/maintenance_window.html.markdown

 * `start_asap` - Boolean flag that indicates whether MongoDB Atlas starts the maintenance window immediately upon receiving this request.
 To start the maintenance window immediately for your project, MongoDB Atlas must have maintenance scheduled and you must set a maintenance window.
 This flag resets to false after MongoDB Atlas completes maintenance.
 * `number_of_deferrals` - Number of times the current maintenance event for this project has been deferred, you can set a maximum of 2 deferrals.
 * `defer` - Boolean flag that defers the maintenance window for the specified project for one week.
-* `auto_defer` - Toggles automatic deferral of the maintenance window for the specified project for one week.
+* `auto_defer` - Boolean flag that toggles automatic deferral of the maintenance window for the specified project for one week.
 * `auto_defer_once_enabled` - Flag that indicates whether you want to defer all maintenance windows one week they would be triggered.

 -> **NOTE:** The `start_asap` attribute can't be used because of breaks the Terraform flow, but you can enable via API.